pinglamb/math/vector-calculus/curves.md

 >
 > Therefore, $d\mathbf{t}/ds$ is orthogonal to $\mathbf{t}$ and so as $\mathbf{n}$.

+The principal normal indicates the direction of the curve's turn so it always points towards the "inside" or the concave side of the curve.

 > *Definition.*{: .def}
 > The **binormal** is the unit vector defined by $\mathbf{b} = \mathbf{t} \times \mathbf{n}$.